mohan-chinnappan-n/continuation-server/README.md

 Reason for this is:

-Sync calls are on put  separate threads: Each pod has large number of threads for this purpose.
+Sync calls are  put separate threads: Each pod has large number of threads for this purpose.
 A large number, but a finite number.
 Because of this finite pool of threads, we have to be sure that there are always some available for the next request that shows up.

 #### What I do if the call-out takes more than 5 sec in average?